 Manual Demands More Of You

 When I was asked if I was ok with driving a manual, I literally got goosebumps.
 I grew up with mechanics and have driven some iconic vintage manual cars during my lifetime.
 Manual cars suit my lifestyle and personality.
-I am a women that wants to be more involved with cars.
+I am a woman that wants to be more involved with cars.
 So I decided to drive the car along the most spectacular scenic drive in Northern Ireland, called Causeway Coastal Route.
 After all I did have a convertible.
 The roads were narrow and it’s not like I can speed myself around those corners like a Formula 1 driver.
-As typical in Ireland it was raining and therefore this was the perfect day to stop, look and take in God’s natural beauty.
-On this occasion I had six of the most spectacular rainbow experiences to digest.
+As typical in Ireland, it was raining and therefore this was the perfect day to stop, look and take in God’s natural beauty.
+On this occasion, I had six of the most spectacular rainbow experiences to digest.

 When I first saw the F-type convertible, I instantly loved the colour combination.
 It really suited my lifestyle in Ireland and dare I say it.
 This was a very feminine car at first glance.
 Driving through the city of Belfast, it certainly turned heads.
 Maybe that was because I had it in sports mode.
 In saying that, to get the sound really noticed you have to work your heel and toe moves, old school driving at its best.
 I had a blast in Belfast and the Causeway Coastal Route, the F-type convertible, I guess was just like the Irish, loud, friendly and lots of fun.